Deizu/getdataproj/CodeBook.md

 # "Getting & Cleaning Data" Course Project Code Book
-This document describes the data used in this analysis, the variables selected for use, and all actions taken by the associated scripts in order to clean up the data.
+This document describes the data used in this analysis and the variables selected for use.
+All actions taken by the <code>run_analysis.R</code> script in order to clean up the data are covered in the *README.md* file.

 ----